Our Basic Policy on Internal Control Systems

 (6) The Company shall promote maintenance of internal control systems for ensuring credibility of the Group's financial reporting, as well as systems to evaluate operational effectiveness of such internal control systems.

-(2) All directors and auditors of the Company have the right to access any of the abovementioned documents at any time if necessary for the execution of their duties.
+(2) All Directors and Audit & Supervisory Board members of the Company have the right to access any of the abovementioned documents at any time if necessary for the execution of their duties.

 - Rules and other related frameworks concerning management of risks of losses to the Group